Konrad1991/opti/README.md

-# Particle swarm optimization (PSO)
+# Overview

-The repository pso contains a particle swarm optimizer written in fortran.
-It uses an random adaptive neighberhood for better exploration of parameter spaces.
-Useful when many parameters have to be optimized.
+The repository opti contains a particle swarm optimizer (PSO) written in fortran.
+In the future more optimizer are planed.
+For the PSO the user can chose between two topologies.
+Either the traditional star topology or an random adaptive neighberhood which is better for exploration of parameter spaces.
+This is useful when many parameters have to be optimized.

+# Installation

-Furthermore, is the project structured as a fpm project.
+The project structured as a fpm (fortran package manager) project.
 Thus, the project can be used by adding the following two lines to the toml file:

 [dependencies] \
 opti = { git="https://github.com/Konrad1991/opti"}

+# Documentation

+The project contains only one subroutine called optimizer.
+It accepts the following parameter:

-1. number of particles (particle)
+1. integer :: number of particles (particle)
-2. number of generations (n_gen)
+2. integer :: number of generations (n_gen)
-3. how many parameters have to be optimized (n_params)
+3. integer :: how many parameters have to be optimized (n_params)
-4. An array containing the lower boundaries for the optimization (dimension(n_params))
+4. real(8), dimension(n_params) :: An array containing the lower boundaries for the optimization (dimension(n_params))
-5. An array containing the upper boundaries for the optimization (dimension(n_params))
+5. real(8), dimension(n_params) :: An array containing the upper boundaries for the optimization (dimension(n_params))
-6. The desired minimal error
+6. real(8) :: The desired minimal error
-7. The loss function
+7. The loss function is of type:
+        ```fortran
+        interface
+            function fct (inp, problem_size) result(out)
+                implicit none
+                integer, intent(in) :: problem_size
+                real(8), intent(in), dimension(problem_size) :: inp
+                real(8) :: out
+            end function fct
+        end interface
+        ```
-8. An array where the optimized parameter are stored (dimension(n_params))
+8. real(8), dimension(n_params) :: An array where the optimized parameter are stored (dimension(n_params))
+9. integer :: An optional parameter defining the topology.
+If chosen 1 the star topology is used.
+If chosen 2 the random adaptive topology is used.
+The default value is 1 (topo)
+10. integer :: An optional parameter defining the number of neighbours if the topology is the random adaptive topology.
+Otherwise the parameter is ignored.
+The default value is set to 4.

-# An easy example:
+## An easy example:

 ```fortran